shortdark/num-of-posts/post-volume-stats/readme.txt

 Here are the latest screenshots...

-1. Shows the stats for a blog with 3 years of posts.
+1. Shows the main page of "Post Volume Stats".
 2. Shows the draggable AJAX data lists, and highlighted bar of a bar chart.
 3. You can view the stats for each year individually.
 This shows the same blog with stats for one year selected.
-4. The new "Tag" page allows the user to export the data to HTML, but soon it will allow the user to take a more indepth view.
+4. The new "Category" and "Tag" pages allow the user to export the data to HTML.
+Soon these pages will allow the user to take a more indepth view into the stats.

 == Changelog ==

+= 3.0.12 =

+* Wording fixed.
+* Duplicate methods merged.
+* Updated version of WordPress.

+= 3.0.11 =

+* Bug-fix.

+= 3.0.10 =

+* Widget added.

+= 3.0.09 =

+* Updated version numbers to re-load scripts and bug-fix.

 = 3.0.08 =